 brian Gaber - Professor of Contemporary Media

-It is our belief that the music industry benefits enormously from the influx of skilled, educated musicians.
+The music industry benefits enormously from the diverse skills of creative, proficient musicians.

-The Commercial Music program combines the discipline of a traditional music degree in partnership with the College of Business to help young musicians learn the skills they will need to enter the music industry, earning a Bachelor of Arts in Music as well as a minor in Business.
-In addition to the traditional music curriculum, students take courses in music recording and production, and a thorough study of the workings of the modern music industry.
-Elective courses include film scoring and entrepreneurship.
-While students are studying the technological aspects of music production and developing the business skills they will need, they are also developing their musical talents.
-All students in the program compose and arrange the music they are recording, mixing and mastering.
+The Commercial Music program combines the core content of a traditional music degree in connection with coursework offered through the College of Business.
+Through this plan, students earn a Bachelor of Arts in Music degree as well as a minor in Business.
+In addition to the traditional music curriculum, students take courses in music recording and production, and explore the workings of the modern music industry.
+Elective courses may include film scoring and entrepreneurship.
+While students are studying the technical aspects of music production and developing business skills, they are also acquiring broad-based skills in the liberal arts that are highly valued among today's employers.

-Students spend a semester interning in an area that suits their interest and future plans.
-These are varied and have included major recording studios in New York, Nashville, and Los Angeles, record labels, publishers, licensing agencies, and artist management agencies, to name a few.
+As a capstone experience, students spend a semester interning in an area that suits their interests and future plans.
+These are varied and have included opportunities with major recording studios in New York, Nashville, and Los Angeles, record labels, publishers, licensing agencies, and artist management agencies.

 |Includes a Minor in Business|

 Facilities and Equipment

 The College of Music continues to invest in state-of-the art equipment for the commercial music program.